testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/skipping-tests.md

 # Skipping Tests Based on Env

-Use `onlyForEnv` shortcut if you need to skip tests for certain environment.
+Use the `skipForEnv` and `onlyForEnv` shortcuts if you need to skip or enable tests for a certain environment.

 :include-file: scenarios/concept/conditionalEnvRegistrationSkip.groovy {title: "Environment specific tests"}